 Demonstrating compliance with sustainability criteria for biofuels

 Note: In order to make this guidance document a self-standing information source for shipping companies, section 8.1 contains a (slightly adjusted) copy of relevant parts of MRR Guidance Document No.3 (GD3, Biomass issues in the EU ETS).
-Consequently, reading GD3 should not be necessary for the average shipping company.
 However, detailed information on the functioning of RED certification schemes are not repeated here.
 Therefore, the interested reader is invited to look up those details in GD3.

 Alignment of EU ETS and RED